pganalyze/pgday-chicago-2024/README.md

 ```

-### Ordering the Goals and Strictness
+### Ordering the Goals and Tolerance

 When optimizing for multiple goals, these goals must be ordered by preference.
-The ordering of goals by preference does not need to be absolute, and can instead be made more flexible by specifying a strictness parameter for the goals.
+The ordering of goals by preference does not need to be absolute, but can instead be made more flexible by specifying a tolerance parameter for the goals.

-Each goal can optionally be specified with a strictness between 0.0 (0%) and 1.0 (100%).
-The strictness of a goal is defaulted to 1.0 if the parameter is left unspecified.
-When optimizing a goal, the resulting value indicates how well the goal has met its stated objective.
-The strictness of a goal indicates how close subsequent goals should stick to the value found by the optimization of that goal.
+The tolerance parameter is a measure of how strict the ordering of the goals is.
+Each goal has an associated tolerance value in the range [0.0, ∞] (defaulted to 0).
+When a goal is optimized, the resulting value indicates how well that goal has met its stated objective.
+The tolerance of that goal, in turn, indicates how close subsequent goals should stick to the value found for the original goal.

 #### Example of the Process